mlswg/mls-protocol/draft-ietf-mls-protocol.md

   cryptographic keys it holds.

 Group:
-: A group represents a logical collection of clents that share a common secret value at any given time.
+: A group represents a logical collection of clients that share a common secret value at any given time.
 Its state is represented as a linear sequence of epochs in which each epoch depends on its predecessor.